Presidential Emergency Operations Center

-The Presidential Emergency Operations Center (PEOC, PEE-ock) is a bunker underneath the East Wing of the White House.
-It serves as a secure shelter and communications center for the president of the United States and others in case of an emergency.
+The Presidential Emergency Operations Center (PEOC, PEE-ock) was a bunker underneath the site of the East Wing of the White House complex.
+It served as a secure shelter and communications center for the president of the United States and others in case of emergency.

 History

 World War II

-The first White House bunker was built during World War II to protect President Franklin D. Roosevelt in the event of an aerial attack on Washington, D.C.
+The original White House bunker was built during World War II to protect President Franklin D. Roosevelt in the event of an aerial attack on Washington, D.C.
+It was continually upgraded during its operational life.

-The present-day PEOC space has modern communications equipment, including televisions and phones to coordinate with outside government entities.
-During a breach of White House security, including violations of the Washington, D.C., Air Defense Identification Zone (P-56 airspace), the president and other protectees are relocated to the executive briefing room, next to the PEOC.
-Day to day, the PEOC is staffed around the clock by joint-service military officers and non-commissioned officers.
+The PEOC space had modern communications equipment, including televisions and phones to coordinate with outside government entities.
+During a breach of White House security, including violations of the Washington, D.C., Air Defense Identification Zone (P-56 airspace), the president and other protectees were to be relocated to the executive briefing room, next to the PEOC.
+The PEOC was staffed around the clock by joint-service military officers and non-commissioned officers.